 Use up root vegetables and eggs in this delicious baked loaf.
 Any root veg can be used - parsnips, carrots, sweet potatoes, beetroot, swede… If you don’t have courgettes, just use two different root veg, maybe carrot and parsnip?
 Or try cauliflower blitzed to “rice” in place of courgette.
 Use fresh herbs if you have some lying around!

-Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons and cups; chop using bridge/claw technique; use a box grater safely; use a vegetable peeler safely; use a hob (with adult supervision).
+Follow a recipe; follow food safety & hygiene rules; tidy away; crack an egg; beat an egg; use measuring spoons and cups; cut using bridge/claw technique safely; use a box grater safely; use a vegetable peeler safely; crush garlic; use a hob/oven (with adult supervision).

 Knife, chopping board, box grater, vegetable peeler, saucepan, wooden spoon, measuring spoons, small bowl, whisk/fork, garlic press, ovenproof dish.